COL Group: ReelShort

 Crazy Maple Studio, a partially owned subsidiary of COL Group, published the video app ReelShort in August 2022.
 It provides duanjus that are only several minutes long.
 Crazy Maple Studio adapted some shows from scripts that were originally written in Chinese and produced for users in China.
 After downloads of ReelShort from the US Apple App Store surged in November 2023, COL's stock price more than doubled in two weeks.

 Sereal+

 Sereal+ is a duanju platform under COL Web, which was launched in December 2023.
 It produces and distributes short drama globally.
 Users have access to various genres of duanjus via Sereal+'s App or its website.
+Series include Once Upon a Divorce: The Double Life of Lady Diana, Wake Up Dad!
+Wedding Time, and My Cold-Blooded Alpha King.